kagsteiner/RPGMaker_AICharacter/llm_analyzer/README.md

 This often shows immediately what you have to change in the NPC description or the goal description.
 For more sophisticated analysis you can export this table to a csv file.

+Double-click on any item to see a pop-up with all details.